Our Therapy Team

 Works with clients age 12+ in SLC & Teletherapy

 I was born in North Carolina and grew up mostly in Orem, Utah.
 I received both my bachelors degree in human development and masters of social work from BYU.
-I have experience as both an inpatient and outpatient therapist, and have worked with trauma/PTSD, depression, and anxiety in children, teenagers, and adults.
-I also have experience working with neurodiversity (i.e., Autism & ADHD).
-I am passionate about supporting the LGBTQ+ community and believe that all humans deserve support, love, and acceptance wherever their journey takes them.
+At both inpatient and outpatient settings, I have worked with trauma/PTSD, depression, and anxiety in children, teenagers, and adults.
+I have been working with LGBTQ+ youth and adults at Encircle Therapy since October 2021.
+In my personal life, I enjoy going to brunch, playing video games, and catching up on shows and music that my clients recommend.

 Works with couples, families, and individual clients 12+ in Teletherapy